 - 1.6 The site is located within the Brompton and Hans Town ward of the Royal Borough of Kensington and Chelsea and is bounded by Sloane Avenue to the north, Makins Street to the west and Petyward to the east.
-It is situated approximately 0.6 km to the south east of South Kensington Tube Station (around a 10 minute walk) and 0.8 km west of Sloane Square Tube Station (around a 12 minute walk). - 1.7 Unlike much of the land and properties within the Royal Borough, the site is not located within a Conservation Area or within protected or strategic views but resides within a cluster of taller buildings.
+It is situated approximately 0.6 km to the south east of South Kensington Tube Station (around a 10 minute walk) and 0.8 km west of Sloane Square Tube Station (around a 12 minute walk). - 1.7 Unlike much of the land and properties within the Royal Borough, the site is not located within a Conservation Area or within protected or strategic views but resides within a cluster of taller mansion block buildings, which are up to Ground plus nine-storeys in height.

-1.8 Key neighbouring existing residential developments include Chelsea Cloisters to the west, Cranmer Court to the east and Nell Gwynne House to the north.
+1.8 Key neighbouring existing residential developments include Chelsea Cloisters (10-storeys) to the west, Cranmer Court (9-storeys) to the east and Nell Gwynn House (10-storeys) to the north.
 The relatively new Marlborough Primary School is situated opposite the site on Sloane Avenue while to the south of the application site, the new residential-led redevelopment at 2 Lucan Place (the former Chelsea Police Station) has been granted planning permission and is under construction.
+The relationship with and connection to this new building has been an important consideration in the design of the Colebrook Court proposal.